leanprover-community/lean4-samples/SimpleMonads/readme.md

 # Simple Monads in Lean

 Lean is a pure Functional programming language.
-This means all inputs and outputs must be described in the function arguments and return types and no other side effects are allowed to happen and this is enforced by the Lean compiler.
+This means all inputs and outputs must be described in the function arguments and return values and no other side effects are allowed to happen and this is enforced by the Lean compiler.
 This allows the Lean Compiler to do some very interesting things, like proofs.